Skip to content

 yarn dev

-Open http://localhost:3000 in your browser.
-You should see the Backstage UI with the default software catalog.
+Open your browser to http://localhost:3000.
+You should successfully load the Backstage UI displaying the default software catalog entities.

 Terminal window